TwinLizzie/NGnoidTV/NGNUITY.md

 ### Why we still need to be Workaholics, not Slackers

 We view Work as a means to an end, not as a virtue in and of itself.
 Our true virtue is to live a happy life free from disease and hardship, and allow everybody else to achieve the same.
-But in order to get there we need to work tirelessly - and [ruthelessly] - as none of this technology is going to build itself.
+But in order to get there, we need to work tirelessly - and [ruthelessly] - as none of this technology is going to build itself.
 There are real and tangible rewards waiting for us at the end of the battlefield, after all.

 As much as I consider myself a supporter of the Anti-work movement, I also have to accept that movements cannot succeed without a coherent ideology, and certainly not without a clear strategy and path forward.

 There is a tendency among Millennials and Gen Z to label themselves as Anarchists, Nihilists and 'non-political' pacifists who just want 'Freedom'.
 But 'Freedom' is a loaded term that can mean all too many things, unfortunately.
 We live in a world where Might makes Right.
 If you don't want to be conquered, you need to be capable of conquering.
 Strength is the only thing that matters in this world.
-You can deny this all you want but it's the ugly eternal truth.
+You can deny this all you want, but it's the ugly and eternal truth.

 Just a few days ago, there was an interview on Fox News with Jessie Watters, a transgender woman and Reddit moderator who claimed to be a representative of the anti-work movement.
 She technically didn't say anything that hadn't already been discussed ad nauseam on the subreddit, but was nonetheless judged for having a sloppy appearance, as well as a 'manly' voice.
 In short - she was criticized for being Weak and Frail, by a subreddit that claims to stand up for the weak and frail.